Communications strategy for research

 7. Check in

-Despite the best forward planning, sometimes in research things change and you have to respond to new opportunities.
+Research evolves, and so should your strategy.
 So, after we’ve delivered your strategy document, we won’t disappear.
-We’ll arrange a check-in call a few weeks or months later to see how you’re getting on - we’ll discuss whether your strategy needs any tweaks to make sure it’s doing what it needs to do.
+We’ll arrange a check-in call a few weeks or months later to see how you’re getting on - we’ll discuss whether your strategy needs any tweaks to make sure it’s still doing what it needs to do.

 Whiteboard with strategic notes